fbpx

 Heel

-Heel pain and plantar fasciitis is one the of most common injuries we see at Masterton Foot Clinic.
-Quite often it is caused by an inflammed, torn, or degenerated plantar fascia.
-The plantar fascia is a band of connective tissue that connects from the metatarsal joints in the ball of the foot to the heel bone.
+Heel pain and plantar fasciitis are among the most common conditions we treat at Masterton Foot Clinic.
+Often, this discomfort results from inflammation, tears, or degeneration of the plantar fascia, a strong band of connective tissue that stretches from the heel bone to the joints at the ball of the foot.

 Calf stretch: